Get E-Book

 const config = require('./config.cts');

-console.log(config.port);CommonJS has historical extension probing for JavaScript files, but Node's TypeScript documentation tells you to include the TypeScript extension for TypeScript files.
+CommonJS has historical extension probing for JavaScript files, but Node's TypeScript documentation tells you to include the TypeScript extension for TypeScript files.
 Use the exact file.
-Direct TypeScript execution is already depending on Node-specific runtime behavior, so hiding the extension buys little and creates resolver ambiguity.
+Direct TypeScript execution already depends on Node-specific runtime behavior, so hiding the extension creates more confusion than value.

-Imports That Exist Only For Types
+Imports That Exist Only for Types

 import { UserRecord, readUser } from './user.ts';